EricSchulze/3D-Mouse/fusion/README.md

 Then copy 3DMouseControllerAddIn.py in this repo to the directory above(Replace the exisitng file).

 ## Client
 The client is a python script that sends commands in json format to the AddIn.
 There are two commands: rotate and translate.
+Note: Rotation and translation are calculated in camera's local coordinate system.

 ### Rotate
 ```JSON